hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   screwing up their computer.
 Doing this involves hiding a lot of the components and tools that could harm a computer away from novices.
 Linux is more of an open book, which is due in part to its prominent use of the command line.

+- Many 'modern' bioinformatics tools (samtools, bamtools, ...) are written for the commandline in order to be run on clusters and to be incorporated in scripts.

 **************************************************
 General Remarks Regarding Using UNIX/Linux Systems
 **************************************************